dynaroars/dig/README.md

 </details>

-> A good starting point to understand DIG and its usage at high level is reading our ICSE'22 tool paper https://dynaroars.github.io/pubs/nguyen2022syminfer.pdf.
+>:rocket: A good starting point to understand DIG and its usage at high level is reading our [ICSE'22 tool](https://dynaroars.github.io/pubs/nguyen2022syminfer.pdf) and [TSE'21](https://dynaroars.github.io/pubs/nguyen2021using.pdf) papers .